Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we introduced Generative AI-Powered Inference (GPI), a statistical framework that harnesses open-source generative AI models to improve causal and predictive inference with unstructured data, such as text and images.
-GPI extracts internal representations from these models, yielding low-dimensional features that preserve the all relevant information that are used to generate the data.
-By applying machine learning to these representations, GPI enables robust estimation of causal and predictive effects, while also quantifying estimation uncertainty.
-We demonstrated GPI’s broad applicability by revisiting and improving three published empirical studies.
+In this paper, we introduced Generative AI-Powered Inference (GPI), a statistical framework that harnesses open-source GenAI models to improve causal inference with unstructured data, such as text and images.
+GPI extracts internal representations from these models, yielding low-dimensional features that preserve all the relevant information that is sufficient for generating the data.
+By applying machine learning to these representations, GPI enables robust estimation of causal effects, while also quantifying estimation uncertainty.
+We demonstrated GPI's broad applicability through three different applications.

 This work opens several promising avenues for future research.
-First, developing methods to interpret the estimated deconfounders would help researchers better understand the latent confounding features identified by GPI.
+First, developing methods to interpret the estimated deconfounder would help researchers better understand the latent confounding features identified by GPI.
 Second, GPI could be extended to discover effective treatment features from unstructured data.
 While the current framework assumes treatment features are predefined and observed, many applications would benefit from discovering novel, more informative treatments.
 Finally, although we focused on text and image data, the GPI framework can be naturally extended to other types of unstructured data, including audio and video.

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}} {S\arabic{section}}